jundalisay/superb/content/en/research/mohammad/quran/sura-055.md

-55. THE COMPASSIONATE (ar-Rahman)

-1. The Compassionate.
+---
+title: "THE COMPASSIONATE (ar-Rahman)"
+heading: "Chapter 55a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-2. Has taught the Quran.
+{{< s v="1" >}}  The Compassionate.{{< s v="2" >}}  Has taught the Quran.

-3. He
-created man.
-4. And
-taught him clear expression.
+{{< s v="3" >}}  He created man.{{< s v="4" >}}  And taught him clear expression.
 The sun and the moon move according to plan.

-6. And the stars and the trees prostrate them- selves.
+6. And the stars and the trees prostrate themselves.
 7. And the sky, He raised; and He set up the balance. taste My punishment and My warnings.

 40. We made the Quran easy to memorize.
 Is there anyone who would memorize?
 41. The warnings also came to the people of